Services for Students

 KCTCS colleges are structured to provide support that students need to achieve a rewarding and successful academic experience.
 Classes and laboratories are housed in modern structures on campuses designed to accommodate growth and development of college programs.
 Many classes are offered at off-campus facilities.
 All KCTCS colleges have bookstore services where students and faculty may obtain textbooks, as well as a variety of reading and instructional materials.
 Other services, facilities and opportunities are described below.

-KCTCS colleges provide counseling and guidance services to students.
-Qualified counselors are available at most KCTCS colleges and are prepared to provide individual or group career and academic counseling and testing, and to assist students in setting educational and career goals.
+KCTCS colleges provide advising services to students.
+Qualified advisors are available at KCTCS colleges and are prepared to provide individual or group career and academic advising and testing, and to assist students in setting educational and career goals.

 Assistance with employment opportunities and job placement is available at each KCTCS college.
 See the career services coordinator at the college to obtain details.